-Three Ways to Contact Us:
+How to Contact Us:

 - Submit a Service Request in the CDFI Fund's Awards Management Information System (AMIS).
 This method is strongly preferred and ensures the fastest routing. - 2.
-Email cmf@cdfi.treas.gov - 3.
-Contact the CDFI Fund Help Desk at (202) 653-0421. - Watch for the Notice of Funding Availability (NOFA) in the Federal Register. - Register in GovDelivery to hear about additional webinars and CDFI Fund announcements.
+Email cmf@cdfi.treas.gov - Watch for the Notice of Funding Availability (NOFA) in the Federal Register. - Register in GovDelivery to hear about additional webinars and CDFI Fund announcements.
 Here's the link to subscribe: https://service.govdelivery.com/accounts/USTREASCDFI/subscriber/new